 Lakki lighting, 2021-2023, oak, reishi and turkey tail mycelium, plywood.
 Photo: Ahmed Alalousi

-The installation questions the manufacturing methods and our relationship to the objects we surround ourselves with.
-Thanks to everyone who played a part in bringing these objects to life: Tatiana Rubiano, Ellinor Werner, Sushant Passi, Lova Norgren, Mattia Anderle, Lorin von Longo-Liebenstein, Kääpä Biotech.
+The installation questions mainstream manufacturing methods, and our relationship to the objects we surround ourselves with.
+Thanks to everyone who played a part in bringing these objects to life: Tatiana Rubiano, Ellinor Werner, Sushant Passi, Lova Norgren, Mattia Anderle, Lorin von Longo-Liebenstein, and Kääpä Biotech.

 Photo: Ahmed Alalousi